aiegoo/documentation/_wiki/blog/2021-09-28-book-multicopter-introduction.md

 The  structure  shown  in  Fig. 1.20  has  considered  three  types  of  readers.
 Readers  who
 are  only interested in design can read this chapter, Design Part, and Chap.
 15. Readers who are only interested in perception can read the this chapter, Modeling Part, Perception Part, and Chap.
-15. Readers who are only interested in control are suggested to read this chapter, Modeling Part, Control Part, Decision
+15. Readers who are only interested in control are suggested to read this chapter, `Modeling Part`, `Control Part`, `Decision Part`, and `Chap.
+15'.
-Part, and Chap.
-15.

 ### chapter 1

-{% innclude image.html file="images/rflysim/multicopter_introduction_system.jpg" caption="Basic composition of a multicopter system" %}
+{% include image.html file="images/rflysim/multicopter_introduction_system.jpg" caption="Basic composition of a multicopter system" %}

-{% innclude image.html file="images/rflysim/multicopter_introduction_combination.jpg" caption="Combination and connection of a multicopter
+{% include image.html file="images/rflysim/multicopter_introduction_combination.jpg" caption="Combination and connection of a multicopter
 system '(photo by Jethro Hazelhurst from http://www.ardupilot.org)'" %}

 {% include links.html %}